 When you sign up with Resolve, the first step is to provide us with information about your medical bills and financial situation.
 Through our user-friendly signup form, we gather essential details that help us understand your specific challenges.
 This information enables us to determine the best path forward and create a customized plan tailored to maximize your savings.
 We understand that each case is unique, and by understanding your situation, we can provide the most effective assistance.
 If you prefer, you can also opt for a free consultation with one of our Advocates before signing up to discuss your specific needs and concerns.

-Step 2: Your Advocate finds savings for you
+Step 2: Your Resolve Advocate finds savings for you

 Once you've provided us with the necessary information, your dedicated Advocate takes charge of communicating with the hospital and insurance companies on your behalf.
 Our team of experienced Advocates is well-versed in medical billing practices and negotiation strategies.
 Leveraging our innovative Resolution System, your Advocate employs a variety of effective bill-lowering measures to secure the savings you deserve.
 This includes negotiating directly with hospitals and billing systems, identifying billing errors or discrepancies, applying for financial aid programs, and filing necessary claims.
 Throughout this process, we keep you informed and updated, ensuring that you are aware of the progress and developments every step of the way.